astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 ```
 -->

 STUDENT.
-Still, I feel like we've been playing to the strengths of \lamprolog...
+Still, I feel like we've been playing to the strengths of λProlog...
 Yes,
 single-variable binding, substitutions and so on work nicely, but how about any other form
 of binding?
 Say, binding multiple variables at the same time?
 We are definitely going to
 need that for the language we have in mind, and I remember that \citet{keuchel2016needle}